 5. Use Search Engine Friendly (SEF)

 Besides making your site more Search Engine Friendly, SEF also offers a level of protection.
-SEF masks some information which would have given an intruder clues about different components or extensions used in your site.
-You can enable SEF using the following steps:
+SEF masks some information which would have given an intruder clues about different components or extensions used

 - Goto Site > Global Configuration.